kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 More interpreted text roles
 ---------------------------

-Docutils and Sphinx come with many interpreted text roles to mark up specific elements.
+Docutils and Sphinx have many interpreted text roles.
-While this can be useful to convey semantic intentions in the |rst| source files, it's a good idea to use only a few different roles:
+They can be useful to convey precise semantic intentions in the |rst| source files.
+On the other hand, it might be better to only use a few different roles:

 - The difference between the many roles are lost in the rendered output.
   Most of these roles are rendered like code (or bold).